How the National Centre works

 Where the Task Forces and Leadership Council make recommendations for action, the National Centre carries them out through a range of projects in our two priority areas:

-- Talent: nurturing the development of the talent that the UK needs from higher education to the workplace and into leadership roles.
-View our Talent projects.
+- Talent & Skills: nurturing the development of the talent that the UK needs from higher education to the workplace and into leadership roles.
+View our Talent & Skills projects.

-- Innovation: making the expertise, ideas and research that can achieve commercial value for the UK accessible to business.
-View our Innovation projects.
+- Research & Innovation: making the expertise, ideas and research that can achieve commercial value for the UK accessible to business.
+View our Research & Innovation projects.

 Events at the National Centre for Universities and Business enable our members to collaborate, network and share expertise and perspectives.
-These events include:
+These events include conferences, roundtables, report launches, an annual lecture and the chair's reception.

 You might also be interested in: